cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 The generic interface for deterministic encoding functions to elliptic curves is as follows:

 ~~~
-map2curve(alpha)
+P = map2curve(alpha)
 ~~~

-where alpha is a message to encode on a curve.
+where alpha is a message to encode on a curve, and P is a point on an elliptic curve E.

 ## Encoding Variants